Mental Health

 Sustainable Mental Healthcare

-Course Description
+Course Outline

 Developed in collaboration with the Royal College of Psychiatry, and designed for staff at any level across mental health and social care this 3-part course will help you to understand why sustainability matters; how mental health and the environment are inextricably linked and how health services both contribute to and are vulnerable to climate change and the loss of nature.
-The interconnected processes of climate change and biodiversity collapse undermine mental health in a variety of ways, disproportionately affecting vulnerable groups and widening social inequity.
+The interconnected processes of climate change and biodiversity collapse undermine mental health in a variety of ways, disproportionately affecting vulnerable groups and widening health inequalities.
 Awareness of the scale of the problem often evokes powerful feelings and thoughts, especially for children and young people.

-Mental health services based on the principles of sustainable healthcare emphasize prevention and empowerment; deliver lean, person-centred care; and employ low-carbon, nature-based solutions where possible.
 Using real world case examples the course outlines what a sustainable approach to mental healthcare could look like; delivering high quality, affordable care and positive social impact without damaging the environment.

 Learning Objectives